 III.
 Procedures and Regulations

 - Colleges, departments, and individuals are encouraged to identify and assist in soliciting prospective donors.
 Efforts to secure gifts from private sources must be brought to the attention of the Vice Chancellor for University Advancement in advance.
-The Development Office will assist in identifying potential donors and in making arrangements for solicitations.
+The Division of University Advancement will assist in identifying potential donors and in making arrangements for solicitations.

-- Any private fundraising initiative by a faculty or staff member must be thoroughly reviewed and approved by the appropriate Dean or Academic Affairs administrator in consultation with the respective Director of Development or Development Office representative, and prospect solicitation must be approved and coordinated through the Development Office.
+- Any private fundraising initiative by a faculty or staff member must be thoroughly reviewed and approved by the appropriate Dean or Academic Affairs administrator in consultation with the respective University Advancement Office representative, and prospect solicitation must be approved and coordinated through University Advancement.
 The Chancellor’s Directive dated March 9, 2006 is available here.

-- The Development Office is responsible for issuing the official gift receipt and donor acknowledgment, and for the proper deposit of gift funds.
+- The Division of University Advancement is responsible for issuing the official gift receipt and donor acknowledgment, and for the proper deposit of gift funds.
 Individuals, departments, and colleges are all encouraged to express appreciation to donors.

 IV.
 Assignments of Specific Administrative Responsibilities